brendan-rius/darkmall/README.md

 The market

  - Would not need (although it is recommended) to use a VPN/TOR as their IP address would only be visible by one or a few supposedly trustworthy Ethereum nodes when they make a trasaction
- - Users would not need to credit their account by depositing cryptocurrencies in the wallet first (so it could not be seized by any third-party in case of an exit scam, or law enforcement seizure)
+ - Users would not need to credit their account by depositing cryptocurrencies in the wallet first (so it cannot be seized by any third-party in case of an exit scam, or law enforcement seizure)
  - Users would not even need an account at all (just an Ether wallet)
  - There is no risk of the market being taken down as law enforcement would have to stop the whole Ethereum network
  - There is no risk of exit scam for the code source is openly available, auditable, and cannot be altered on stop without controlling most of the Ethereum nodes